 What would be Paris without its rooftops?
 The distinctive rooftops made up of zinc are part of the Parisian landscape.
 Climb on top of Notre-Dame, Sacré-Cœur, or Pompidou Centre to discover them…

-Do you have some ideas as to replace some of the landmarks to create another fun ABC of Paris?
+Do you have some ideas as to replacing some of the landmarks to create another fun ABC of Paris?
 Let us know by commenting below!